n-powell/ping-pong/README.md

 Behavior Driven Design

+If a user inputs a number, It will display that number.
+Example:
+Input: 15
+Output: 15

 If a user inputs a number, It will count up to that number by 1 using whole numbers.
 Example: